 - 10 – The Museum bus starts behind Water Tower Place and runs down to the Museum of Science and Industry.
 Runs in summer only and daytime hours.
 Also runs Nov.
 23-Dec.
 31 see schedule for details.

 - 20 – The Madison bus runs west down Madison to the west Loop and Greektown and beyond.
-Get off at Halsted for Greektown.
+Get off at Halsted for Greektown or the West Loop.
 Beyond that it runs to the United Center and into less safe areas.
 There’s also the 19 which runs specifically for certain events at the United Center.

 - 22 – The southbound Clark Street Bus runs to the south Loop.
-The northbound bus run north Lincoln Park and to Wrigley Field and beyond.
-If you are going to Lincoln Park ride the Red or Brown line (stops vary by specific destination).
+The northbound bus run north to Lincoln Park, Wrigley Field and beyond.
+If you are going to Lincoln Park you can also ride the Red or Brown line (stops vary by specific destination).
 To Wrigley ride the Red line to Addison.
 It’s faster.

 - 29 – The State Street bus runs south into the South Loop and north and east to Navy Pier.